Contrast-Security-OSS/docs/content/installation/java/server/WebLogic.md

 /path/to/appserver/userprojects/domains/base_domain/bin/startWebLogic.sh
 ```

-In this file, before the Java execution step, add the Contrast engine as a `-javaagent` to the `JAVA_OPTIONS` environment variable:
+* In this file, add the Contrast engine as a `-javaagent` to the `JAVA_OPTIONS` environment variable before the Java execution step:

 ````
 export JAVA_OPTIONS="$JAVA_OPTIONS -javaagent:/path/to/contrast.jar"